 - All our lecturers are research active (see our profiles on the University web pages) and working on latest developments.

-- We have high quality learning facilities, including well equipped teaching rooms, cutting edge learning spaces, lecture theatres and a social learning environment.
+- High quality learning facilities, including well equipped teaching rooms, cutting edge learning spaces, lecture theatres and a social learning environment.

-- Brand new Active Learning Centre Classroom COMING SOON to our WN Samuel Johnson Education building.
+- Brand new Active Learning Centre Classroom within our WN Samuel Johnson Education building.

 - We are committed to student support, from enrolment to graduation.
 You will have a personal tutor to support your progression through your award.